Qrishna/pythonicnodejs/README.md

 # pythonicjs
-A simple nodejs library for those that hate the ugly javascript syntax and love python.
+A nodejs library for those that hate the ugly javascript syntax and love python.
 Javascript sucks and so does nodejs.
 This is my attempt to make it stop sucking so much.

 ### Installation
 ```bash